Summary: Shepard burns.

 He groaned.
 "I'd almost rather have you ask me to shoot you again.
 She's fine.
 Improving.
 She isn't speaking to my father, not that I can blame her for that."

 "Good.
 I'm glad to hear it."
 She couldn't imagine what it would be like to watch your mother—especially a mother as brilliant as Garrus's was—slowly slip into dementia.
-His relationship with his father was rocky, but she wasn't quite sure about his relationship with his mother, either.
+His relationship with his father was rocky, but he'd never spoken about his mother with anything other than utter respect.

 "When are you leaving?" he asked.